mikeal/relaximation/README.md

 All the options have defaults except name1 and name2 which MUST to be set.

 <pre>
-  $ node compare_write_and_read --name1 trunk --name2 branch
+  $ node compare_write_and_read.js --name1 trunk --name2 branch
 </pre>

-By default this test runes for 60 seconds (duration setting) against both servers 10 times (recurrence setting), this  means that by default this test will take 20 minutes to run.
+By default this test runs for 60 seconds (duration setting) against both servers 10 times (recurrence setting), this  means that by default this test will take 20 minutes to run.

 # Test Output